Wassails

 The King of the Wassail

-The remainder of the event was filled with singing, dancing and general merriment.
-We enjoyed interacting with the audience and invited them to take part in one of our dances.
+The event was filled with singing, dancing and general merriment.
+We enjoyed interacting with the audience and invited them to take part in some of our dances.

-Bodenham Aboretum obviously appreciated Foxs contribution to the day; here's their feedback:
+Bodenham Arboretum obviously appreciate Foxs contribution to the day; here is their feedback:

 "Thank you Foxs Morris for a wonderful Winter Wassail here at Bodenham.
 You created a fantastic atmosphere - it was entertaining, educational and enjoyed by everyone who attended - young and old!
 We hope you will return with your talented team and make it an ongoing tradition for Bodenham as a result - thank you!"